CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

                        interface: GigabitEthernet1
                 - run_condition:
                        if: "%VARIABLES{gims_output} != 1500"        # if action gims_output is not equal 1500 the function should abort the section
-                       function: aborted                            # the if statement is false hence, con't the actions
+                       function: aborted                            # the if statement is false hence, won't the actions
                        actions:
                          - parse:
                              command: show version